-Efflorescence is one of the most challenging issues any concrete contractor can face and it can become very difficult to repair.
+Efflorescence is one of the most challenging issues any concrete contractor can face, and it can become very difficult to repair.
 Concrete can be stained when salts and other materials will come off the concrete surface.
 The stains are normally white and are present in darker colors more than white or pale colors due to the contrast created by the chemical reaction.
-Efflorescence will be triggered by low temperatures, humidity, condensation, and rain or when water has been added to concrete to increase its manageability.
+Efflorescence will be triggered by low temperatures, humidity, condensation, and rain.
+It can also happen when some water has been added to concrete to increase its manageability.

 Causes of the Efflorescence in Concrete

 The efflorescence can be happening when moisture starts to react with concrete causing some white stains in the concrete.
-Some surfaces and mostly stained concrete will be more susceptible to the reaction than others as they allow water to travel within the surface or when salt concentration is higher in material batches.
+Some surfaces and mostly stained concrete will be more susceptible to the reaction than others.
+These surfaces allow water to travel within the surface.
+You will also notice it when the salt concentration is higher in material batches.
 Other factors that can cause the efflorescence effect are:

 - Water migration to the wall surface and its evaporation, leaving the salts impregnated in the concrete surface

 - The improper rising of masonry after repointing

 - Deficient mortar joints or other issues such as improper flashing, expansion joints or caulking

 - Too much water added to the concrete to improve manageability

 Where to Start Repairing